caramelmelmel/sekuriti/lab7/README.md

 Use your previous Python script implementation of square and multiply to do large integer exponentiation.

 Encrypt `message.txt` using RSA, using the public key `mykey.pem.pub`.
-You can `Crypto.PublicKey.RSA.importKey()` function to import the public key as an RSA object in PyCrypto.
+You can `Cryptodome.PublicKey.RSA.importKey()` function to import the public key as an RSA object in PyCrypto.
 You can use the n and e attributes to obtain the modulus and the exponent numbers of the public key:

 ```python
 key = open('mykey.pem.pub','r')